-The German Academic Exchange Service is a German funding organisation supporting the international exchange of students and scholars, with a network of 14 regional offices and 50 information centres worldwide
+The German Academic Exchange Service is a German funding organisation supporting the international exchange of students and scholars, with a network of 15 regional offices and 50 information centres worldwide.

 Distance education describes study in which teachers and students are separated in time and/or space throughout the duration of the unit of study.

-The European Association for International Education is a non-profit membership organisation of 1 800 international education professionals – from rectors to professors to international exchange coordinators.
+The European Association for International Education is a non-profit membership organisation of 3 000 international higher education professionals – from rectors to professors to international exchange coordinators coming from 94 countries.

 The European Association for Quality Language Services is registered as a not-for-profit company which offers the only international accreditation service for language teaching and training organisations of all kinds, with over 100 full members teaching more than 25 languages in over 30 countries worldwide.

 EduNova is a co-operative industry association of education and training providers in Nova Scotia, Canada.
 Based in the province’s capital city of Halifax, they are the only provincial education and training co-operative in Canada, with the mandate of raising the profile of Nova Scotia’s education and training programmes abroad.